HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object: 🖐️ used
+  - Object: 🙋 explained
-  - this: 🖐️ used
+  - this: 🙋 explained
-  - arrow function: 🖐️ used
+  - arrow function: 🙋 explained
-  - async function: 🖐️ used
+  - async function: 🙋 explained
-  - call: 🖐️ used
+  - call: 🙋 explained
-  - bind: 🎓 known
+  - bind: 🖐️ used
-  - apply: 🎓 known
+  - apply: 🖐️ used
   - instanceof: 🖐️ used
   - ...spread: 🖐️ used
   - ...rest: 🖐️ used
   - typeof: 🖐️ used
   - destructuring: 👂 heard
-  - generator: 🖐️ used
+  - generator: 🙋 explained
   - iterator: 🖐️ used
   - async generator: 👂 heard
   - async iterator: 👂 heard
-  - chaining: 🖐️ used
+  - chaining: 🙋 explained
   - optional chaining: 👂 heard
   - IIFE: 🖐️ used
-  - global: 🖐️ used
+  - global: 🙋 explained
   - globalThis: 🖐️ used
   - window: 🖐️ used
   - getters and setters: 🖐️ used